tugalsan/tugalsan/README.md

 - 👀 I’m interested in Java, webservices and robotics
 - 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me tugalsan at gmail.com
 - 👶 And...
 I have job and a baby.
-So dont expect to much from me :..(
+So dont expect too much from me :..(